'School Of Rock' Cast Reunites For Epic Wedding Of Two Co-Stars

-Caitlin Hale and Angelo Massagli, both cast members of the ever-popular Jack Black movie "School of Rock," recently tied the knot at the Park Chateau in East Brunswick, NJ.
+Caitlin Hale and Angelo Massagli, both cast members of the ever-popular Jack Black movie "School of Rock" (about a substitute teacher who forms a rock band with his students after being fired from his own band) recently tied the knot at the Park Chateau in East Brunswick, NJ.

 The luxurious venue, also famous for hosting Teresa Giudice and Luis Ruelas’ wedding, served as the perfect backdrop for the couple’s magical day.

+According to the New York Times, Hale and Massagli met on set of the film when they were just 10 years old in 2003.
+Back then, there was no romance between the two, The Times reports.
+It wasn't until 2018 when they reconnected after graduating from college and continuing their education at school in Florida, The Times reports.

+In 2019, they moved in together in Brooklyn and in 2023, they got engaged.
+These days, Massagli is a lawyer for TikTok while Hale works as an Ob/Gyn sonographer.

-Their big day turned into a full-blown reunion of the "School of Rock" cast, with Rivkah Reyes (Katie, the bassist) sharing behind-the-scenes moments from the party on TikTok, mostly getting their grooves on.
+As for their big day?
+Well, a great excuse for a full-blown reunion of the "School of Rock" cast.
+Rivkah Reyes (Katie, the bassist) shared behind-the-scenes moments from the party on TikTok, mostly getting their grooves on.
 It did not appear as though Jack Black was in attendance.

 Some of the all-grown-up "School of Rock" cast members at the wedding included Brian Falduto, famously dubbed "Fancy Pants" by Jack Black, James Hosey, Maryam Hassan, Aleisha LaNae' Allen, Joey Gaydos Jr., and Zachary Infante—who’s now a Roselle Park Board of Education member, and Cole Hawkins.